flybywiresim/docs/docs/dev-corner/qa-process.md

 If you'd like to apply for the QA Trainee role we recommend to actually conduct a few tests as described below without submitting any reports to GitHub!

-Send an application message and your test reports to the [Contacts](#contacts) at the bottom of this page via DM and the QA leaders will decide if you are eligible for a QA Trainee role (provided there are open positions).
+Send an application message and your test reports to the [Contact(s)](#contacts) at the bottom of this page via DM and the QA leaders will decide if you are eligible for a QA Trainee role (provided there are open positions).

 !!! attention ""
     **Please do not submit reports to GitHub without having a QA Discord role.**